 - What about clothes or shoes?
 You most likely have too many of those.
 In this case, try getting rid of the old stuff, donating the ones in good condition and selling the best ones you don’t use.

 Challenge yourself and do it for a few months.
-After that you need to come up with a realistic plan/budget for each category.
+After that, you need to come up with a realistic plan for each category.
 Do not try to fool yourself.
-It may look as follows:
+Your new budgeting habit may look as follows:

 Use your total monthly gross income